UnitexGramLab/unitex-doc-contributor-guidelines/contributor-agreement.md

 ### About this document

-This document is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
-This work is based upon the [The Apache Software Foundation Individual Contributor License Agreement v2.0](http://www.apache.org/licenses/icla.txt) and the [Mozilla Foundation Committer's Agreement v2.1](), and uses the [Semantic Versioning scheme](http://semver.org) to track version releases.
+This document is derived upon the the [Mozilla Foundation Committer's Agreement v2.1](https://static.mozilla.com/foundation/...access/committers-agreement.pdf) and uses the [Semantic Versioning scheme](http://semver.org) to track version releases.

 --